Joint spectral radius: Applications

 The joint spectral radius became popular when Ingrid Daubechies and Jeffrey Lagarias showed that it rules the continuity of certain wavelet functions.
-Since then, it has found many applications, ranging from number theory to information theory, autonomous agents consensus, combinatorics on words,...
+Since then, it has found many applications, ranging from number theory to information theory, fractals, autonomous agents consensus, and combinatorics on words.

 Related notions

 The joint spectral radius is the generalization of the spectral radius of a matrix for a set of several matrices.
-However, much more quantities can be defined when considering a set of matrices: The joint spectral subradius characterizes the minimal rate of growth of products in the semigroup generated by $\mathcal M$.
+However, many more quantities can be defined when considering a set of matrices: The joint spectral subradius characterizes the minimal rate of growth of products in the semigroup generated by $\mathcal M$.

 The p-radius characterizes the rate of growth of the $L_p$ average of the norms of the products in the semigroup.

 The Lyapunov exponent of the set of matrices characterizes the rate of growth of the geometric average.